Carrizo Plain: Research

 When the CPNA Plan was implemented in the late 1990s, one of its first assignments was to gather information on the area's biological, cultural, recreational, and physical resources.
 The information obtained by the management partners has helped to ensure that each decision made on behalf of the Carrizo Plain National Monument will benefit all of its resources.
 This research has also helped to manage different activities and events within the plain.
 For example, plant community restoration seems to be one tool that could benefit the entire region by promoting native species diversity, re-establishing natural biological processes, and protecting endangered species habitats.

 Current management projects

 One of the current range management projects involves removing non-native grasses by selective cattle grazing early in the season when non-native grasses emerge.
 Later in the season, the management team removes the cattle, giving native plants a competitive advantage versus the non-native vegetation.
 The use of grazing on the Carrizo Plain National Monument remains a controversial practice.

 Future management projects

-The CPNA management partners have allowed a few companies to drill in the area for new oil wells.
-The wells at the Russell Ranch Oil Field and Morales Canyon Oil Field, on the other side of the Caliente Range, have been unsuccessful for the past 10 years.
-However, experts believe that "a single potential new field with reserves between 2 and 5 million barrels of oil could be developed with 25 to 30 wells" as estimated by Caliente Resource Management Plan.

-There are also an abundant amount of minerals in the Carrizo Plain National Monument.
+There are an abundant amount of minerals in the Carrizo Plain National Monument.
 Gypsum, a white mineral used in plasters and wallboards, is a plentiful resource in the plain found in shallow, low-grade areas.
 In addition, there are detectable amounts of uranium and phosphates.
 All of these minerals are of low-grade quality, making them unprofitable to reclaim and manufacture.